Arizona Diamondbacks pitcher Madison Bumgarner is as country as country gets.

 The MLB pitcher spends his offseasons at his North Carolina farm.
 He has endorsement deals with Ford and Carhartt, the clothing company known for its work clothes.
 He once injured himself in a dirt bike accident in 2017 and missed more than two months of the regular season for it.
 Heck, even at his wedding he wore blue jeans and carried a pocketknife.

-Oh, and he’s a four-time MLB All-Star, three-time World Series Champion and 2014 World Series MVP that cemented himself as a postseason hero for the San Francisco Giants during their recent championship run.
-This past offeason, the Arizona Diamondbacks signed the free agent to a five-year, $85-million contract.
+Oh, and he's a four-time MLB All-Star, three-time World Series Champion and 2014 World Series MVP that cemented himself as a postseason hero for the San Francisco Giants during their recent championship run.
+Ahead of the 2020 season, the Arizona Diamondbacks signed the free agent to a five-year, $85-million contract.

 But baseball may not even be this superstar's true love.